This English version is for information purposes only. In case of conflict, the German version shall prevail.

 - Presentation of the selected map options of the map of Geoportal Bayern, provided by State Office for Digitization, Broadband and Surveying (Landesamt für Digitalisierung, Breitband und Vermessung).

-The ip.mpg.de website allows you to subscribe to our free newsletter.
+The ip.mpg.de website allows you to subscribe to our free email information services such as the newsletter or information on our events.
 When you register, we receive the data entered in the form.
-As a rule this means your email address and your first and last name.
-We inform you during the registration process of exactly how this data will be processed, and ask for your consent.
+As a rule, this means your email address and your first and last name.
+We inform you during the registration process of how exactly this data will be processed, and ask for your consent.
 In addition, reference is made to this data protection declaration.
-The data will be used only for the purpose indicated.
+The data will be used exclusively for the purpose indicated.

 The legal basis for the processing of the data after the user has registered for the newsletter is the user’s consent, according to Article 6(1)(a) of the GDPR.
-The data is recorded in order to enable us to send you the newsletter.
+The data is recorded in order to enable us to provide you with the information requested.
 The data is deleted once it is no longer necessary to achieve the purpose for which it was collected.
-Accordingly, the user’s email address is stored as long as the newsletter subscription is active.
+Accordingly, the user’s email address is stored as long as the subscription is active.

-You can revoke your consent to the storage of the data and its use for email delivery at any time, e.g. via an unsubscribe link in the message or via the unsubscribe page.
+You can revoke your consent to the storage of the data and its use for email delivery at any time.

-The Institute uses rapidmail to send its mailings by email.
+The Institute uses rapidmail to send the newsletter and invitations to the Patent Law Series by email.
 Your data will therefore be transmitted to rapidmail GmbH.
-It is prohibited for rapidmail GmbH to use your data for purposes other than sending the Institute's emails. rapidmail GmbH is not permitted to pass on or sell your data. rapidmail is a German, certified newsletter software provider which has been carefully selected in accordance with the requirements of the GDPR and the BDSG.
+It is prohibited for rapidmail GmbH to use your data for purposes other than sending the Institute’s emails. rapidmail GmbH is not permitted to pass on or sell your data. rapidmail is a German, certified newsletter software provider which has been carefully selected in accordance with the requirements of the GDPR and the BDSG.